sam-b-rose/avocado-camp/content/_index.md

   - evergreen
 ---

 Hi!
 I'm Sam.
-You've discovered my [[digital garden]].
+You've discovered my [[notes/digital-garden]].
 It is a bit different than other sites and blogs, so some context will be useful.

 These notes are a collection of my thoughts and thinking written mostly for myself.
 I am sharing them openly as an experiment of learning in the open ([[keeping the curtain up]]).